svikashk/docs/guide/project-management.md

 Creating a project is the first thing you'd be doing once you sign up for Zepel.
 Its where people with a common goal come together to help ship your feature.

-A project in Zepel is usually a team, like Web App or Android or iOS.
-But if you choose to name your project after a product or an initative, that works too!
+A project in Zepel is usually a team, like Engineering.
+But if you choose to name your project after a product or an initative, such as iOS App or Android App, that works too!

 [IMG]